Trends in the Periodic Table

 This key facts covers Trends in the Periodic Table within The Periodic Table for GCSE Chemistry.
-Revise The Periodic Table in Atomic Structure for GCSE Chemistry with 20 exam-style questions and 24 flashcards.
-This topic appears less often, but it can still be a useful differentiator on mixed-topic papers.
-It is section 6 of 12 in this topic.
+Revise The Periodic Table in Atomic Structure for GCSE Chemistry with 22 exam-style questions and 24 flashcards.
+This is a high-frequency topic, so it is worth revising until the explanation feels precise and repeatable.
+It is section 6 of 13 in this topic.
 Use this key facts to connect the idea to the wider topic before moving on to questions and flashcards.

 Topic position